Ajmal Ahmady: Early life

 Ajmal Ahmady was born in Kabul during the same week as the Saur Revolution.
 He spent his childhood in Afghanistan, Pakistan, Germany, and the United States.

 His father is from Ghazni Province and is a practicing doctor.
 His mother is a kindergarten teacher.
 His brother received a master's degree in finance from Oxford University.

 Education

 Ajmal Ahmady received two master's degree from Harvard University.
 He received a Master in Business Administration (MBA) from Harvard Business School and a Master of Public Administration in International Development (MPA/ID) from the Harvard Kennedy School.
 For his masters thesis, he applied the Growth Diagnostic Framework to Afghanistan under the supervision of economist Dani Rodrik.

 He received a Bachelor of Science in Mathematics and Economics with minors in Computer Science and Philosophy from the University of California, Los Angeles.

 He is currently a Senior Fellow at the Mossovar-Rahmani Center for Business and Government (M-RCBG) at the Harvard Kennedy School.
-In this position, he teaches student seminars and conducts research on Central Banking in developing economies, including in monetary policy, fintech regulation, banking supervision, reserves management, and AML/CFT compliance.
+In this position, he teaches student seminars and conducts research on Central Banking in developing economies, including in monetary policy, payment systems, reserves management, and risk management and AML/CFT compliance.